 - higher intelligence in storing your personal data

-So how does Apple’s iOS compare to Android in terms of user tracking?
+So how do Apple’s iOS devices compare to Android in terms of user tracking?

-As for Android, Pete shared that a privacy sand box is coming, but it might come out in two years’ time because of some of some conflict of interest.
+As for Android, Pete shared that a privacy sandbox is coming, but it might come out in two years because of some conflict of interest.

-By conflict of interest, he means that there’s a divide between the consumers who buy their phone and the advertisers who make up the bulk of Google’s revenue.
+By conflict of interest, he means that there’s a divide between the consumers who buy their phones and the advertisers who make up the bulk of Google’s revenue.
 It’s a difficult balancing act.

-But I will add that Apple have that balancing act as well although for them, it’s more on the regulatory side.
-For instance, last year, it was quietly announced that apple would start scanning the images uploaded to iCloud to monitor for child sexual abuse material.
+But I will add that Apple has that balancing act as well although, for them, it’s more on the regulatory side.
+For instance, last year, it was quietly announced that Apple would start scanning the images uploaded to iCloud to monitor for child sexual abuse material.
 However, this update was delayed because of the vocal backlash from privacy advocates.

-In the end, whether you’re using an iOS or android, it’s best to assume that there is some form of tracking that is or will start happening soon.
-The best thing you can do is to only give permission for apps to use specific types of data or specific parts of your phone when they absolutely need it.
+In the end, whether you’re using an iOS or Android, it’s best to assume that there is some form of tracking that is or will start happening soon.
+The best thing you can do is to only permit apps to use specific types of data or specific parts of your mobile phone when they absolutely need it.

 Messaging on Apple iOS vs Google’s Android

-To start, you need to understand that the old school SMS message has never and will never be encrypted.
-Anything sent via SMS text message, even on a modern app or android device is not private.
-However, each service has its own closed off network that offer’s end to end encrypted messaging.
-For apple, that’s iMessage, while android also has encrypted messaging.
+To start, you need to understand that the old-school SMS message has never and will never be encrypted.
+Anything sent via SMS text message, even on a modern app or Android device is not private.
+However, each service has its closed-off network that offers end-to-end encrypted messaging.
+For Apple, that’s iMessage, while Android also has encrypted messaging.

-But if you’re sending anything sensitive and would feel safer to use an encrypted messaging service, I recommend you use Signal.
+But if you’re sending anything sensitive and would feel safer using an encrypted messaging service, I recommend you use Signal.
 It’s my preferred encrypted messaging service provider.

 The Actual Mobile Hardware | Which is More Secure?

 In terms of devices, Apple controls everything while Android does not.
 In this case, the advantage might lean towards Android.
-So, if you want cutting edge devices with the latest features, you definitely go with Android, because Apple usually takes their time in perfecting those features before they release it.
+So, if you want cutting-edge devices with the latest features, you definitely go with Android, because Apple usually takes their time perfecting those features before they release it.

 But here’s an important takeaway…

 It doesn’t matter how secure or private the actual hardware of your phone is.
 Although yes, I think that Apple offers a few advantages over Android.
-But at the end of the day, it all comes down to how much of your personal data is stored into your mobile device.
+But at the end of the day, it all comes down to how much of your data is stored on your mobile device.

 Alternative to iOS and Android Operating Systems